iq-coryp/documentation-testing/pages/api/orders.md

   * `Index` (integer) - A value used for sorting Items, such as in a shopping cart
   * `ListPrice` (decimal) - List Price of this Item, defaults to 0
   * `Notes` (string) - Notes for this Item
-  * `OrderId` (guid) - Unique identifier for the Order, specified by the OrderId in the URI
+  * `OrderId` (GUID) - Unique identifier for the Order, specified by the OrderId in the URI
   * `ProductId` (string) - Identifier for the Product
   * `Quantity` (integer) - Amount of this Item In Stock, defaults to 0
   * `SellingPrice` (decimal) - Selling Price of this Item, defaults to 0